 All GCS courses and PRCA webinars are available for free to GCS members.
+Book a GCS course.

-Clearly you have high level skills in this area but it is essential you still continue to build your expertise.
+It is essential you still continue to build your expertise.
 At this level, it is most effective to network with colleagues, keep abreast of current thinking and contribute to senior practitioner groups both within the profession and across industry.
 As the GCS Professional Development Performance Management Standards specify everyone at Grade 7 and above should be actively helping to up skill others.

 Ben Wellington, a computer scientist and data analyst, uses New York city open data to tell stories.
 His articles have gone viral and, in some cases, led to policy changes.